vikshiv/mumemto/README.md

 ```
 Use `mumemto viz -h` to see options for customizability.
 As of now, only strict and partial multi-MUMs are supported (rare multi-MEM support coming soon), thus a `*.mums` output is required.

-An interactive plot (with plotly) can be generated with `mumemto viz --interactive`.
+An interactive plot (with plotly, still experimental) can be generated with `mumemto viz --interactive`.

 ## Getting Help